veeraghgoudar/dev-guide/README.md

 # dev-guide
 Introduction

-The project provides a basic structure of Page object model framework.
-It also used TestNG framework to run tests and generate Reports.
+The project provides a basic structure of Page object model framework for Selenium.
+It is also integrated with TestNG framework to run tests and generate Reports.
 The project uses maven to download the dependencies.

-Software Requirements
 Software Requirements

 Operating system        Linux(Ubuntu), Windows 7, Windows 10
 IDE						Eclipse
 JAVA-version			jdk 8